DurableDrupal/durabledrupallean/manuscript/X2-what-frameworks-should-we-use.md

   * WYWIWYG editing in core
   * (Some feel these kinds of features undermine structure content)

-But you will have to calculate true development costs since third-party based functionality you take for granted today may not be available.
+But you will have to calculate true development costs since third-party based functionality you take for granted today (and may or may not use depending on your current project) may not be available.

+The best criteria for being able to start production ready sites was given in the above-cited presentation by Larry Garfield (@crell), in which he pointed out that the single most important block to actually using Drupal 8 for projects is the current absence of an automatic upgrade path for beta to beta releases.
+It's best to wait until a release candidate is out or about to be out.

 ## Straight up [Symfony](http://symfony.com/) or not?